-Are Cremation Ashes Tattoos Safe ?
+Are Ashes Tattoos Safe

 Most articles about ashes tattoo safety online are written by studios that want to sell you an ashes tattoo.
 They tend to gloss over the bits of the answer that aren’t flattering to their own practice, and they tend to give the impression that any reasonable studio with reasonable hygiene can perform this work safely.
 That’s not true, and we’re going to be honest about it on this page even though it doesn’t always reflect well on the wider industry.